 IEC 61850 adopts IEC 61439-3 clauses 4 and 5 to provide bump-less Ethernet redundancy in PACs.
 IEC 61439-3 Clause 5 is named High-availability Seamless Redundancy (HSR) and clause 4, Parallel Redundancy Protocol (PRP).

-PRP adapted nodes are connected to two independent Ethernet networks and send the frame over both networks.
+PRP adapted nodes are connected to two independent Ethernet networks (two independent LANs) and send the frame over both networks.
 This grants the reception of the frame through when any of the network fails.

 - Network Communications in Power Substation using HSR and PRP -